aaronjbrown/PyGrowatt/README.md

 By default, the container runs the example ```growatt_pvoutput.py``` script.

 ### Kubernetes Deployment _(optional)_
+At least in minikube, a pod will start with GMT time by default.
+To enable easy toggling for local time the TZ environment variable was added to the deployment template and can be updated with the [tz database time zone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for your locale.
+By default, it is set to Etc/GMT for compatability.

 To deploy in a minikube instance:
 ```bash
 # Ensure minikube is installed